A Rhinoplasty, or as it is commonly known, a ‘nose job’, is a surgical procedure carried out to alter the shape or size of the nose.

 A Rhinoplasty procedure is a significant and complex surgery, and is usually carried out using general anaesthetic.
 The recovery period can take many weeks, and there is the potential for serious life-altering complications related to breathing or cosmetic appearance.

-There are a number of post-surgical signs that may indicate your treatment has been negligent.
+There are a number of post-surgical signs that may indicate your treatment has been negligent which can lead to a nose job claim.

 - Difficulty breathing